vishal494/Flutter_AssessmentApp/README.md

 Hope i make this app highly dynamic so user can select the role he's applying for and will be assessed accordingly in a dynamic fashion.!

 >>>>>>> 71cebb58cb1cbd060f38361ea01570655fdcc31c

+Check the Screenshot folder for picture of the application